khawajafarooq/interview-resources/Java.md

     Java gives you a choice.
 If you want to access resources of a particular host that are unavailable through the Java API, you can write a platform-specific Java program that calls native methods.
 If you want to keep your program platform independent, however, you must access the system resources of the underlying operating system only through the Java API.

+###Class Files:
+    The Java class file, by contrast, is a binary file that can be run on any hardware platform and operating system that hosts the Java virtual machine.